-What happened during the Commonwealth tour?
+What happened during Prince Philip's Commonwealth tour of 1956?

 Parker accompanied the prince aboard the Royal Yacht Britannia on a five-month world tour to Australia and some of the Commonwealth's most remote outposts in 1956.
 These events are portrayed in episodes 1-3 of the second series of The Crown.

 Although the portrayal of subsequent events in The Crown - which show Parker resigning after sharing details of the tour with the Thursday Club and insinuations that he had an affair with a waitress - are fictional, his days in royal service were numbered after his first wife, Eileen, petitioned for divorce in early 1957.

 The resulting press attention saw him leave the Duke's service - and the tour - in Gibraltar in February 1957, despite reports that both the Duke and Queen were keen for him to continue in his role.

 Their divorce was granted in 1958.
 Years later, Eileen wrote a book claiming Parker and the Duke used to sneak away from Buckingham Palace for nights on the town, calling themselves Murgatroyd and Winterbottom, a suggestion he described as "the biggest load of hogwash I've ever read in my life”.

 Even when out of royal service, his connections and network served him well, as he pursued a career working for aircraft company Lockheed and advertising agency Leo Burnett amongst others, before returning to Australia in the late 1960s.

 He remained close to the Duke, always starting and finishing letters, ‘Dear Philip; and, ‘Yours ever, Mike', with the pair last meeting a year before his death.